Aishete/terminal_chat/README.md

   source ~/.bashrc
   ```

 Now, typing `ai` will execute `ai.sh`, but only within the shell session where you defined the alias.

+## TODO

+- [x] use bash for the sake of learning
+- [x] able to add and use api key to interact with ai in clould
+- [ ] able to interact with terminal such as create file etc
+- [ ] able store some ref memory
+- [ ] able to use local ai model as a brain